Granular Synthesis

 What Is Granular Synthesis?

-In short, granular synthesis is a form of synthesis which brakes a sound into tiny particles ( grains ) and further reorganizes and redistributes them, in order to create a new sound.
-Undoubtedly, it is a powerful method of sound manipulation which involves control over pitch, speed and formant characteristics independently from one another.
-In other words, it is a sound grouping process that is operating on the micro-sound timescale.
+In short, granular synthesis is a form of synthesis that breaks a sound into tiny particles ( grains ) and further reorganizes and redistributes them to create a new sound.
+Undoubtedly, it is a powerful method of sound manipulation that involves control over pitch, speed, and formant characteristics that are independent of one another.
+In other words, it is a good grouping process operating on the micro-sound timescale.

 The History Of Granular Synthesis

-It all started in 1946 when a physicist called Dennis Gabor published his work about applying quantum physics methods to the sound signal.
-With this work he came up with the system that uses grain system to reproduce a sound.
-In later years Greek-French composer and musical theorist Iannis Xenakis got in touch with Gabor`s work.
+It all started in 1946 when physicist Dennis Gabor published his work about applying quantum physics methods to the sound signal.
+With this work, he developed a system that uses a grain system to reproduce a sound.
+In later years, Greek-French composer and musical theorist Iannis Xenakis got in touch with Gabor's work.
 Soon after, he created a musical application based on that principle.
-His first works involved granular synthesis created by splicing magnetic tape into very small segments, rearranging those segments and taping the new string of the segments together.
+His first works involved granular synthesis made by splicing magnetic tape into tiny segments, rearranging those segments, and taping the new string of the segments together.
+Inspired by Xenakis's works, Curtis Roads began experimenting with this idea on a computer shortly after.
+He was the first to implement granular sound processing in the digital domain.
+In the mid-1980s, a Canadian composer named Barry Truax began developing a way to create a granular synthesis in real-time.
+Since then, granular synthesis has become available to many musicians.

 Time Stretching & Time Compression

-They are the basic aspects of this form of synthesis and creating more or less dense clouds of granular audio particles is a further aspect.
+They are fundamental to this synthesis, and creating more or less dense clouds of granular audio particles is another aspect.
 The basic parameters that can be found in most of the grain generators are :

-Grain position determines the point in the audio file at which creation of grains occurs.
-When grain Speed is set to “0“ the audio is “frozen“ at that position, with positive speed values the audio stream plays forward, negative values reverse the audio.
-Furhermore, LFO or an envelope can modulate Grain Position.
-In this case the “Speed” value is usually set to 0 so that only the modulator determines the direction and speed of the grain stream.
+Grain position determines the point in the audio file at which grains are created.
+When grain Speed is set to "0, "the audio is "frozen "at that position; with positive speed values, the audio stream plays forward, and negative values reverse the audio.
+Furthermore, LFO or an envelope can modulate Grain Position.
+In this case, the "Speed" value is usually set to 0 so that only the modulator determines the direction and speed of the grain stream.

-As already mentioned above this parameter determines at what speed the sample “play head” runs through the sample.
-Some granulators use positive/negative speed values to also determine the direction of the grain stream (forwards/backwards).
+As mentioned above, this parameter determines the speed at which the sample "play head" runs through the sample.
+Some granulators also use positive/negative speed values to determine the direction of the grain stream (forwards/backward).

 3. Grain length

-With sizes below 50ms the grain stream turns into noise without a distinct pitch.
-Very short grain sizes below 10ms in combination with some randomization of grain position create more white-noise-like effects.
-Also, there are ways of achieving sounds that remind of ring-modulation without randomization.
-If the grain duration is longer than the intervals between the creation of each grain, it will result in a creation of a sustained sound.
-If it is smaller the sound gets perforated / fragmented.
+With sizes below 50ms, the grain stream turns into noise without a distinct pitch.
+Very short grain sizes below 10ms, in combination with some randomization of grain position, create more white-noise-like effects.
+Also, there are ways of achieving sounds that remind of ring modulation without randomization.
+If the grain duration is longer than the intervals between the creation of each grain, it will create a sustained sound.
+If it is smaller, the sound gets perforated/fragmented.

 4. Grain density